Andrea-Augello/Binary-calculator/README.md

 25|Output | 8th bit
 26|Input  | $=$ Key

-In Fig. \ref{schema}, for added clarity, there is a breadboard view of the hardware configuration employed[^wrongpi]
+In Fig. \ref{schema}, for added clarity, there is a breadboard view of the hardware configuration employed[^wrongpi].

 [^wrongpi]: The illustration shows a Raspberry Pi 3 B + due to constraints in the CAD software emplyed[@knorig2009fritzing], but, in the actual project, a Raspberry Pi 4 B is used.